 Fort Jesus

-The fortress was the first European-style fort constructed outside of Europe designed to resist cannon fire.
-Today, it is one of the finest examples of 16th-century Portuguese military architecture, which has been influenced and changed by both the Omani Arabs and the British.
+The fortress was the first European-style fort constructed outside of Europe, a new type of fortification designed to resist cannon fire and built reflecting the Renaissance ideal.
+Today, it is one of the finest surviving examples of 16th-century Portuguese military architecture, which was influenced and changed by both Omani Arab and British colonial powers.

 Map of Fort Jesus